bakesaled/muster/README.md

 # Muster

-A tool that collects your financial information from the web.
+A tool that retrieves your financial information from the web.

 ## Installation